LivHed/joel-adrian/README.md

 and here is [one more](https://vimeo.com/198885890).
 Have a look here at [the third video](https://vimeo.com/339954257) from Joel Adrians Vimeo page.

 ### Acknowledgements
-I received inspiration for this project from [this website](https://www.ellettecraddock.com/) I Copied the code for the contact form from [this page](https://codepen.io/BlackNina/pen/MxoVqv?editors=1000) and then I modified it to how suits my needs.
+I received inspiration for this project from [this beautiful website](https://www.ellettecraddock.com/) I Copied the code for the contact form from [this page](https://codepen.io/BlackNina/pen/MxoVqv?editors=1000) and then I modified it to what suits my needs.
 The original code for the image grid was copied from [this page](https://mdbootstrap.com/docs/jquery/content/images/) and then customized for my one column-idea.